RaysonYeungHK/swift-macro-di/README.md

 ### Idea / Solution

-Inspried by Dagger2 / Hilt, using macro / annotation to simplify `register` and `resolve`.
+Inspired by Dagger2 / Hilt, using macro / annotation to simplify `register` and `resolve`.

 1. `register` with single annotation
    It generates `Assembly` implement